get_Db_index estimates the BPc index sensu Querios et al., 2013 and Solan et al., 2004.

 trait

 (taxon x trait) data, in *WIDE* format, and containing numerical values only.
 The first column should contain the name of the taxa.
-For function getDbIndex, also the columns named Mi and Ri, denoting the mobility and reworking mode (values between 1-4 and 1-5 respectively) should be present.
-For function getIrrIndex, the columns named BT (burrowtype, 1-3), FT (feeding type, 1-3), and ID (injection depth, 1-4) should be present.
+For function get_Db_index, also the columns named Mi and Ri, denoting the mobility and reworking mode (values between 1-4 and 1-5 respectively) should be present.
+For function get_irr_index, the columns named BT (burrowtype, 1-3), FT (feeding type, 1-3), and ID (injection depth, 1-4) should be present.
 Good choices are Traits_Db and Traits_irr (the defaults).

 verbose